MARS participation is limited to individuals who meet all of the following criteria:

 Digital capabilities are not a requirement for an Army MARS station.
 It is however, required if a member wishes to participate in all the phases of MARS operations that are available.
 There are MARS VHF repeaters located in and around many of the larger US metropolitan areas.
 Amateur VHF equipment must be modified to access the frequencies used by these repeaters.

-To apply for membership in Texas Army MARS, complete the following editable PDF application.
+To apply for membership in Region 6 Army MARS, complete the following editable PDF application.
 In order to edit the PDF, you will need to download it locally and open it outside of your browser.
-When completed, save the application and send it along with a copy of your signed Amateur license to the our state director via email.
-Contact our state director here.
+When completed, save the application and send it along with a copy of your signed Amateur license to the state director for your state via email.
+Contact our state directors here.

 If, for any reason, you need to contact one of the state staff officers before submitting your application, please visit the contact page.